 - The blue-lipped sea krait is a sea snake with colorful stripes of bright blue and black.
 Its bite is very toxic, but it’s a non-aggressive snake that usually avoids contact with humans.

-- Blue varieties of the White-Lipped Island pit viper are rare to see, and can only be found on Komodo Island.
-This striking blue-green, tree-dwelling snake is very aggressive and has a toxic venom.
+- Blue varieties of the White-Lipped Island pit viper are rare and can only be found on Komodo Island.
+This striking blue-green, tree-dwelling snake is very aggressive and has toxic venom.

 13. Blue-Lipped Sea Krait (Blue-Banded Sea Krait)

 The Blue-Lipped or Blue-Banded Sea Krait is an extremely venomous species of sea snake that lives in the western Pacific Ocean and Indian Ocean.
 This snake can grow between 36-42 inches in length, with uniform black banding along the length of its smooth blue body.
 The blue-lipped sea krait is semi-aquatic, alternating between time spent on land and hunting in ocean waters.
 This snake often hunts along coral reefs and has a highly potent neurotoxic venom.
 However, it is non-aggressive and quite docile, and typically avoids humans.

 The Eyelash Viper gets its name from the scales jutting out above its eyes, making it look like it has delicate eyelashes.
 This snake has many different color morphs, ranging from blue to green, brown, yellow, red, and pink.

 Some eyelash vipers may even have a combination of multiple colors, and some will also have dark speckling along their bodies as well.
 Eyelash vipers are arboreal and live in tropical forest trees in Central and South America.
 These are venomous and aggressive snakes that will strike when threatened or harassed.